 The power switch is used to turn the system unit on and off.
 When you turn your computer off, the operating system executes an automatic shutdown -q command.
 This prevents any damage to programs and data on your system disk.
-Turning the power switch back on again automatically boots up the HP-UX 10.20 or later operating system if your system has been configured to auto boot.
-For information on setting auto boot, read the section "Setting the Auto Boot and Auto Search Flags" in Chapter 6 of this document.
+Turning the power switch back on again automatically boots up the operating system if your system has been configured to auto boot.
+For information on setting auto boot, read the section "setting the auto boot and auto search flags" in Chapter 6 of this document.